PGT Industries Leverages eMaint CMMS to Understand the True Cost of Maintenance

 PGT Industries is a leading manufacturer of custom aluminum, vinyl and impact resistant house windows, doors and porch enclosures.
 PGT Industries wanted a solution to help schedule preventive maintenance, track assets and inventory, and report on Key Performance Indicators (KPIs).
 Today, the company can measure the effectiveness of assets, and identify “bad actors” that are having the greatest impact on downtime and labor costs.

-Through a collaborative effort from eMaint’s Customer Success team, and PGT Industries’ maintenance team, Summers was able to import existing maintenance data while establishing assets and assigning them criticality rankings.
+Through a collaborative effort from eMaint’s Customer Success team, and PGT Industries’ maintenance team, the maintenance manager was able to import existing maintenance data while establishing assets and assigning them criticality rankings.
 To get comfortable with the system, the PGT Industries team initially focused on monitoring corrective maintenance, then moved to tracking and reporting downtime and costs by department, project, asset or individual.

-By effectively tracking and reporting on maintenance data, Summers can measure the effectiveness of assets, and identify “bad actors” that are having the greatest impact on downtime and labor costs.
+By effectively tracking and reporting on maintenance data, the maintenance manager can measure the effectiveness of assets, and identify “bad actors” that are having the greatest impact on downtime and labor costs.
 The team can isolate problems, revitalize preventive maintenance scheduling and use data to drive repair vs. replace decisions.

 This data also helps support staffing decisions and provides vital information on lost production issues, ultimately translating into loss of units vs. maintenance downtime.
 For example, with eMaint CMMS, the team can calculate that downtime of one hour can equate to a loss of 100 units.
 PGT Industries can also justify their maintenance staffing by tracking employee wrench time.